jbobron/org/crowdfunding/readme.md

 In the middle of the Civil War, when our country was as divided as it's ever been, President Abraham Lincoln said that it was Americans' responsibility to ensure that "*government of the people, by the people, for the people, shall not perish from the earth*".

 Inspired by this, Liquid Democracy gives voters the option to vote directly on any piece of legislation, if they so choose.
+Real choice, direct, by the people.

 <div style="text-align:center"><img src="images/legislation.png" width="430"  /></div>

-But realistically, who has time for that?
-At large scales, Representative Democracy is an important innovation, for good reason.
+But really, who has time for that?
+At large scales, Representative Democracy is a key innovation, for good reason.
 It's very hard to stay on top of all the ins and outs of policy, and the quality of decision making suffers.

-And so Liquid Democracy lets you pick other people to vote on your behalf too.
+And so Liquid Democracy lets you pick other people who can vote on your behalf.
 But an important difference is that you're no longer stuck picking from just a few choices on a ballot.
 Instead, you can pick *anyone* who lives in your district.
 Anyone you already know and trust.
 If you could pick anyone to make policy decisions — and they don't even have to quit their jobs — who might you choose?
-With your permission, they can now vote on your behalf.
+With your permission, they can now represent you.

 <!-- ![](wireframe-of-picking-a-delegate.png) -->

 This is because representation in Liquid Democracy works differently than how we currently elect people.
-Instead of voting as a district on just a single Congressperson to try to "represent" the interests of nearly a million people, Liquid Democracy lets each person come to their own conclusion about who is best to represent them.
+Instead of voting as a district on just a single Congressperson to try to "represent" the interests of nearly a million people, Liquid Democracy lets each person come to their own conclusion about who is best for them.

 ### No more elections